joric/mitosis/README.md

 ## QMK Firmware

-This firmware is used for the keyboard receiver.
+This firmware is used for the Arduino Pro Micro on the keyboard receiver.

 ### Precompiled QMK Firmware